yevhen-e/good-deeds/README.md

 # GoodDeeds
 This website provides an opportunity to give things a second life.
-This project was written using Python 3 and Django Framework.
+This project was written using Python 3, Django Framework and Bootstrap.

 ## Requirements
 - Python 3.12
 - Django Framework
+- Bootstrap-5.3.3
 - Pillow
 - Pipenv